Comparing Popper and Kuhn is not that easy because especially Karl Popper was a master

 Western armies attack other cultural realities with wars on terrorism, assuming that their dominant Western cultural reality is 'truth'.

-They create military bases as bubbles of western culture in say Afghanistan, and start shooting.
+Military bases act as deadly beehives of western culture in say Afghanistan.

 The western notion 'thinking' points at part of western cultural reality.
 To western people learned to see 'thinking' as a real activity (as METAphysics = superior to

 physical reality), and as more than 'in western way physical puzzling with western cultural memory' (use of a cultural tool)

 Western people 'think' to be better in 'thinking' than people in other cultures.
 That is correct, but western people don't

 realize that metaphysics is a cultural hallucination and people from other cultures don't not 'think' in western way,

 but measure western culture by using the dominant concepts

 The result of using the western tool 'thinking' is 'rational' ordering of western cultural memory, and is called knowledge